cwolock/survML/cran-comments.md

-This is a submission of a new version of the package (1.2.0).
+This is a resubmission of version 1.2.0.
+The following changes were made:

+**NOTE: Possibly misspelled words in DESCRIPTION: isotonic (17:35)**

+ * Removed this word from the DESCRIPTION to avoid triggering the spell-check.

+**NOTE: Examples with CPU (user + system) or elapsed time > 10s**

+ * Changed examples to reduce runtime.

 ## Test environments